A breakdown of BBC World TV and Radio: the different programmes, what they cover and what they want from PRs.

 Want to pitch your stories to BBC World News and BBC World Service?

-Get a copy of our FREE eBook: The PR’s Guide to the BBC: The Business Edition, covering the key areas of the BBC World News and World Service, pitching tips and more; with commentary and tips from editors, producers and reporters across the BBC.
+Get a copy of our FREE eBook: The PR’s Guide to the BBC: The Business Edition, covering the key areas of the BBC World TV and Radio, pitching tips and more; with commentary and tips from editors, producers and reporters across the BBC.